About this Session

 Outside of theatre, Sean is currently studying a Bachelor of Primary Education at the University of South Australia.
 He is also working as a children’s performer with the company Bop Till You Drop.

 Tahlia loves to dance, sing and sparkle on stage – and off stage too!
 She has been a student of TIDC Performing Arts Studio for nearly 6 years, where she studies all genres of dance and performance, in troupes and solo lessons.
-During this time, Tahlia has been a part of Adelaide Youth Theatre productions of The Little Mermaid (jnr dancer), Peter Pan Jr (Skunk- lost boy), and Elf Jr (Shawanda).
-She has performed as a dancer in High School Musical, Footloose, and Suessical with The Parks Theatre, and participated twice in YMCA Broadway Bootcamp.
-Through TIDC, Tahlia discovered her passion for singing and musical theatre, and started vocal lessons late 2016.
+During this time, Tahlia has been a part of Adelaide Youth Theatre productions of The Little Mermaid (Junior Dancer), Peter Pan Jr (Skunk- lost boy), and Elf Jr (Shawanda).
+She has performed as a dancer in High School Musical, Footloose, and Seussical with The Parks Theatre, and participated twice in YMCA Broadway Bootcamp.
+Through TIDC, Tahlia discovered her passion for singing and musical theatre and started vocal lessons late 2016.
+Tahlia performed with The Parks Youth Theatre in their production of Fame Jr as Miss Sherman in 2018 and was also part of the first Broadway Sessions Jr, also in 2018.

 Tahlia is a vibrant, determined, brave and happy girl, and when she grows up she wants to be a vet.
 She loves her pets, her trampoline, and playing practical jokes!
 She believes that all of your dreams can come true if you believe in yourself, never give up and keep reaching for the stars.